ExchangeBC/concierge/README.md

 npm run front-end:watch # Terminal 3, builds the front-end source code.
 ```

+Then, visit the URL logged to your terminal to view the now locally-running web application.

 You can stop (and wipe) the local MongoDB server by running `docker-compose down`.

 ### NPM Scripts